-1 Other patients could overhear discussions with

-receptionists.
-Our score at the end of the year was 29%

-with scores ranging from 66-29% throughout the year.

-This has exceeded our target of a 10% reduction against

-our previous score of 72%.
-However, during 2013/14 we

-shall look to identify improvements to waiting areas to

-2 Patient not told why they had to wait.
-Our score at

-the end of the year was 49%, and while this achieved the

-significantly, possibly due to returning patients feeling that they had already participated.
-During March significant and this should remain a focus for next year.
-3 Patient waited longer than they were told, or were not told how long the wait would be.
+- 1 Other patients could overhear discussions with receptionists.
+Our score at the end of the year was 29% with scores ranging from 66-29% throughout the year.
+This has exceeded our target of a 10% reduction against our previous score of 72%.
+However, during 2013/14 we shall look to identify improvements to waiting areas to maintain and enhance patient privacy. - 2 Patient not told why they had to wait.
+Our score at the end of the year was 49%, and while this achieved the 10% reduction we were aiming for against a previous score of 62%, this was not achieved consistently throughout the year.
+Our self check-in system providing information on clinic delays was activated during 2013 and this would explain the achievement of the target at the end of the year.
+However, we recognise that further action is required to ensure that patients understand why they are waiting, and this should remain a focus for next year. - 3 Patient waited longer than they were told, or were not told how long the wait would be.
 Our score at the end of the year was 50%.
 While this achieved the 10% reduction we were aiming for, against a previous score of 61% in 2011, this target was not achieved consistently throughout the year.
 Again, the implementation of the new check-in system during the year would explain the achievement of the target at the end of the year.
-We recognise that we need to take further action to inform patients about how long they may have to wait and to address the reasons for clinic delays.
+We recognise that we need to take further action to inform patients about how long they may have to wait and to address the reasons for clinic delays. - 4 Nobody apologised for the delay when waiting to be seen.
+Our score at the end of the year was 46%.
+It is disappointing that throughout the year we have not demonstrated improvement against our previous score of 40% in 2011 or against the national average of 47%.
+While we have been proactive in communicating with patients, this is not reflected in the survey scores and we will therefore be examining the approach we take when communicating with patients.